LucaMingarelli/PyOracleClient/README.md

 ## About

-This package contains an Oracle Instant Client's binaries, necessary to connect to Oracle databases with `cx_Oracle`.
+This package contains an Oracle Instant Client's binaries (For Linux 64bit), necessary to connect to Oracle databases with `cx_Oracle`.

 # Installation